+Smaller than an eraser nub on the end of a pencil, capers pack such a wallop of flavor they can wake up many a boring dish.
 A caper is the unopened flower bud of the prickly caper plant Capparis spinosa.
-It looks a bit like a dark green pea and is native to the Mediterranean region, where it is used widely.
-Capers are prized for the flavor they add to dishes such as Mediterranean Braised Chard and Pan-roasted Halibut with Caper Vinaigrette.
+It looks a bit like a dark green pea and is native to the Mediterranean region.

-If the caper flower bud blooms before it is harvested, the flower’s fruit—called the caperberry — is picked instead.
+If the caper flower bud blooms before it’s harvested, the flower’s fruit—called the caperberry — is picked instead.
 Caperberries are larger and filled with seeds, says Susanna Hoffman, author of The Olive and the Caper: Adventures in Greek Cooking.
 Caperberries are also pickled but are served as a garnish or a snack, like olives.

 This salad is so inventive, colorful, and unusual, it hardly can be called a salad.
 It’s not ho-hum at all.
 After all, it’s orange, red, and yellow beets with capers, thinly sliced fennel, walnuts, and flaked smoked trout bathed in crème fraîche.
 Get our Beet Salad recipe.

 2. Spaghetti Puttanesca

 You can seriously make this from-scratch pasta sauce in 20 minutes.
 OK, maybe 30ish minutes.
 But it’s fast, especially considering you’re using a pound of fresh tomatoes.
 Then there’s the olives, anchovies, capers, garlic, wait for it … jalapeños.
 Get our Spaghetti Puttanesca recipe.

 Make this side dish with beet, mustard, turnip, or older dandelion greens if you don’t have chard.
 Regardless, the bitter greens will awaken with the assertive and complex flavors of raisins, olives, anchovies, lemon juice, capers, and pine nuts.
 Get our Mediterranean Braised Chard recipe.